micahondiwa/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 |[5-request_store.js](5-request_store.js)|Write a script that gets the contents of a webpage and stores it in a file.|
 |[6-completed_tasks.js](6-completed_tasks.js)|Write a script that computes the number of tasks completed by user id.|
 |[100-starwars_characters.js](100-starwars_characters.js)|Write a script that prints all characters of a Star Wars movie.|
+Write a script that prints all characters of a Star Wars movie.